 2. Looking only at one average score

-3. Tweaking prompts without a quality baseline
+3. Tweaking prompts without a baseline

 FAQ

-Q. Do small projects need evaluation?
+Q. Do small projects really need LLM evaluation?

 Q. Is accuracy enough?

-Q. When should evaluation start?
+Q. When should evaluation begin?

 Read Next